secureworks/dalton/README.rst

 Adding Sensors
 ==============

-Adding sensors to Dalton is a farily simple process.
+Adding sensors to Dalton is a fairly simple process.
 If there isn't already a corresponding or compatible configuration file for the new sensor, that will also need to be added; see `Adding Sensor Configs <#adding-sensor-configs>`__.